 We base our teaching and learning style in RE on the key principle that good teaching in RE allows children both to learn about religious traditions and to reflect on what the religious ideas and concepts mean to them.
-Our teaching enables children to extend
+Our teaching enables children to extend their own sense of values and promotes their spiritual growth and development.
+We encourage children to think about their own views and values in relation to the themes and topics studied in the RE curriculum.

 Our teaching and learning styles in RE enable children to build on their own experiences and extend their knowledge and understanding of religious traditions.
-We use their experiences at religious festivals such as Easter, Eid-ul-Fitr, Diwali and Passover to develop their religious thinking.
+We use their experiences at religious festivals such as Easter, Eidul-Fitr, Diwali and Passover to develop their religious thinking.
 We organise visits to local places of worship and invite representatives of local religious groups to come into school and talk to the children.

-We recognise the fact that all classes in our school have children of widely differing abilities, and so we provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
+We recognise the fact that all classes in our school have children of widely differing abilities, and so we provide suitable learning opportunities for all children by adapting the challenge of the task to the ability of the child.
 We achieve this in a variety of ways, for example, by:

-- Setting common tasks which are open-ended and can have a variety of responses; - Setting tasks of increasing difficulty (we do not expect all children to complete all tasks); - Providing resources of different complexity, adapted to the ability of the child; - Using classroom assistants to support the work of individuals or groups of children. - The use of stories in EYFS and KS1 is of prime importance. - Allowing the children to work in a range of ways i.e. group work, class discussions, class drama activities, visits to places of worship, visiting speakers.
+- Setting common tasks which are open-ended and can have a variety of responses; - Setting tasks of increasing difficulty (we do not expect all children to complete all tasks); - Providing resources of different complexity, adapted to the ability of the child: - Using classroom assistants to support the work of individuals or groups of children. - The use of stories in EYFS and KS1 is of prime importance. - Allowing the children to work in a range of ways i.e. group work, class discussions, class drama activities, visits to places of worship, visiting speakers.

 RE is taught for a minimum of one hour a week, each half term or term a learning question is set and explored.
-See Long Term Plan or Implementation and Intent documents for more information.
+See Long Term Plan or Implementation and

+Intent documents for more information.
 These can be found on each school's retrospective websites.